sveawebpay/php-integration/README.md

      );
 ...
 ```

-See the <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.InvoiceFee.html" target="_blank">InvoiceFee</a> class methods for details.

 ### 5.5 WebPayItem::fixedDiscount() <a name="i5-5"></a>
 Use WebPayItem::fixedDiscount() when the discount or coupon is expressed as a fixed discount amount.